keremdiren1/markdownlar/README.md

 This code block creates a function to create 2D circle based on the inputted information about the shape.
 The first few lines set the radius of the shape to a constant named radius; they also set x, y, and z variables depending on the coordinates of the shape and create an empty points array, which will be used to contain the corner points of the shape (circles don't have corners, so the shape will be a polygon with 100 corners, which will look similar to the circle we desire).
 The for loop iterates as much as STEPS, which has a value of 100.
 Every value of i from the for loop is used to calculate which angle of the circle the current point (the point that is being determined at the current iteration) is at.
 For example, if the for loop is at the 2nd iteration, the angle of the point is (1/100) * 2 * pi, which is 1% of a maximum value of 2pi.
 The for loop also determines the variables of px, py, and pz, which are the coordinates of the current point.
 These points are determined depending on the current angle, radius, and the plane (the plane can be XY, XZ, or YZ plane).
 After the coordinate of the point is determined, the coordinate is added to the points array after being transformed to 2D coordinates.
 Basically, the for loop is used to determine 100 points on the given circle.
-After this, the points array and the COLORS.circle color (blue) is inputted into the drawPath method.
-I will be explaining the drawPath method after explaining the methods of the shapes.
+After this, the points array and the COLORS.circle color (blue) is inputted into the drawPath function.
+I will be explaining the drawPath function after explaining the functions of the shapes.

 ``` javascript
     const drawRectangle = (shape) => {